enRose/enRose.github.io/c-sharp/rule-engine/rule-engine-pattern.md

 ## Closing note

 There are certain types of Engine that might be more suitable for rules that have inter dependency.
 For example a Pipe Engine, which by its nature, suggests Rule A's side effect will become Rule B's input state.
 It really depends on the business requirement.
-If the problem of the business domain is inherently a sequential workflow, then trying to make each workflow steps artificially unrelated only makes our solution convoluted and unreasonable.
+If the problem of the business domain is inherently a sequential workflow, then trying to make each workflow steps superficially unrelated only makes our solution convoluted and unreasonable.